 There is a dire need for enterprises and providers to concentrate on core aspects of cloud security, such as identity & access management, virtualization, security, data privacy, and content security.
 The industry must also keep track of the developments in cloud security services brought by the NIST as the base to protect the possible emergence of critical business workloads in the cloud.

-A Quick Look at The Best Practices of Cloud Security
+A Quick Look at Cloud Security Standards Best Practices

 There are a number of best practices of cloud security that organizations can adhere to amidst expanding workloads in their respective cloud environments.
 Although these best practices have no foundation as such, it has been observed that following them can safeguard data in cloud environments.
 CSPs (Cloud Service Providers) use the shared responsibility model to maintain security and accept the responsibility for some security aspects.
 Other aspects are shared between the organization and the CSP or just solely remain the organization’s responsibility.
 Some of the key best practices for cloud security are explained below.